cwendorf/Sourcebook/jamovi/index.md

 title: Sourcebook
 layout: contents
 header: Other Resources
-description: "This chapter of the Sourcebook uses the software package jamovi to analyze the basic examples.
+description: "This section of the Sourcebook uses the software package jamovi to analyze the basic examples.
 Other materials related to jamovi are available elsewhere on the internet."
 related:
   - title: jamovi | Download Software
     url: "https://www.jamovi.org"